Menu

 }

-Swap the text and fields, and you have a new extraction pipeline — no prompt rewriting needed.
+Change the text and fields values and you’ve built a new extraction pipeline — zero prompt rewriting needed.

 Tip: Version your prompt templates.
-Keep them in a config file or database, not buried in your app code.
-That way you can A/B test prompts without pushing a new deploy.
+Keep them in a config file or database, not sprinkled through your app code.
+That way you can A/B test prompts without shipping new code.

-Temperature controls how much randomness the model uses when it writes.
-It interacts with your prompt in ways that aren’t always obvious.
+Temperature sets how much randomness the model adds.
+It pairs with your prompt in ways that aren’t always clear at first glance.

 Here’s what that looks like in practice: